Theerej-C/Theerej-C/README.md

 ## 📚📝 **About Me** 📊

 I'm a **Software developer** at Intellect Design arena 📝💻.
 I'm excited to share my knowledge and experience with the world through open-source projects 🌟 and collaborations 🤝.

+- 🔭 I’m currently working on Django and next js project for devlopers which is collaborative where repo link is [repo](https://github.com/Theerej-C/Personal-Webpage.git)
+- 🌱 I’m currently learning Machine Learning and Quantum computing
+- 👯 I’m looking to collaborate on project with django and next js [repo](https://github.com/Theerej-C/Personal-Webpage.git)
+- 💬 Ask me about My interests
+- 📫 How to reach me: ...
+- ⚡ Fun fact: I am researcher who hide in developer coat 👉😁😁

 ### 🤔💭 **My Interests** 🤓